If you’ve heard of infrared therapy, you probably think of pain relief, detox, or maybe calorie burning.

 How to Use it at Home

-Home infrared sauna – either buy a home infrared sauna (compare the 4 best infrared saunas) or build your own near-infrared sauna – for less than $100 (instructions here)
+- Home infrared sauna – either buy a good one or build one yourself for under $100! (instructions here)

 3. Calorie Burning & Weight Loss